FD$^2$: A Dedicated Framework for Fine-Grained Dataset Distillation: Conclusion

 \section{Conclusion}

 We propose FD$^{2}$, a dedicated framework designed for fine-grained dataset distillation.
-By jointly optimizing a fine-grained characteristic constraint and a similarity constraint together with the original distillation objective, FD$^{2}$ mitigates unfavorable fine-grained characteristic and within-class homogenization while preserving the decoupled distillation pipeline.
+By jointly optimizing a fine-grained characteristic constraint and a similarity constraint together with the original distillation objective, FD$^{2}$ mitigates unfavorable fine-grained characteristics and within-class homogenization while preserving the decoupled distillation pipeline.
 As an add-on module, FD$^{2}$ can be seamlessly integrated into decoupled methods and consistently improves performance across diverse fine-grained and general datasets in most settings.
-Future work will focus on further improving performance on general datasets and extending FD$^{2}$ to broader distillation paradigms and fine-grained tasks.
+Future work will further improve the performance of FD$^{2}$ on general datasets and extend it to broader distillation paradigms (\eg, ViT-based models) and larger-scale datasets (\eg, ImageNet-1K).